 $60,000 / 3 = $20,000

 Potential investors might prefer to use a different gross burn rate or net burn rate calculation, which only takes into account operating expenses.
 For the purposes of managing your small business, though, the calculation presented above will give you the information you need to help you manage your cash flow.
-It takes into account not only your operating expenses, but also other cash outlays such as loan payments and owner’s draws.
+It takes into account not only your operating expenses but also other cash outlays such as loan payments and owner’s draws.

 Most small business owners don’t like to think about a scenario where their business might run out of cash, but this is a real possibility.
-Several things can cause your business to run out of cash: a downturn in sales, an upswing in expenses to promote growth without enough capital to back those expenses, and slow collections are just a few examples of this.
-It’s important to know exactly how long your business can survive on the cash you have on hand.
+Several things can cause your business to run out of cash:

 Current Cash / Monthly Burn Rate = Cash Runway

-Continuing with our example above:
+Continuing with our earlier example with Company X:

 $100,000 (ending cash for the 3-month period) / $20,000 (burn rate) = 5 (runway)